frida/frida-website/_i18n/en/_docs/stalker.md

 store the new value back to take the semaphore.
 These exclusive operations are ideal for just such a scenario.
 Consider though what would happen if multiple threads are competing for the same resource.
-If one of those threads were being traced by stalker, it would always lose the race.
+If one of those threads were being traced by Stalker, it would always lose the race.
 Stalker, however, deals with such a scenario:

 ```
 gboolean
-gum_stalker_iterator_next (GumStalkerIterator * self,
+gum_Stalker_iterator_next (GumStalkerIterator * self,
                            const cs_insn ** insn)
 {